 In support of the need to conduct such screening, research shows startling results.
 For example, 10% had a criminal record, 10% had filed previous worker's comp claims,15% previously misrepresented their employment record.
 In other situations,12% had various driving record issues including DUI's.
 Even a growing number of prospective employees had credit issues, liens, judgments, or even multiple bankruptcy filings.

-Be sure to request a criminal record from a reputable firm, identity verification, driving record, credit history, verification of education and/or certifications or licenses and all worker's compensation claim history.
-To make sure you comply with applicable federal law all such authorization must be signed by a prospective applicant.
+Be sure to request a criminal record from a reputable firm, identity verification, driving record, credit history, verification of education, and/or certifications or licenses, and all worker's compensation claim history.
+To make sure you comply with the applicable federal law all such authorization must be signed by a prospective applicant.
 Deal with credit reporting firms that comply with the Fair Credit Reporting Rights and lastly check only items that are job-related in order to avoid future discrimination claims.
 Make sure you allow the company flexibility going forward by reserving the right to do such checks even after an employee is hired.

 If prospective employee balks at such a request, show him or her the door.
 There is a reason why such hesitation exists.
 We have seen this before.
 Call us at the Katz Law Group at 508-480-8202.

 There are no comments for this post.
 Be the first and Add your Comment below.